 After witnessing these stunning sights, head to the Three Kings Monument to learn about the history of Chiang Mai, back when Northern Thailand was a separate kingdom known as Lanna.

-Next, cross the river via the pedestrian bridge, locally called Kua Khaek (Indian Bridge), to reach the beautiful Sai Ping Restaurant for dinner.
-The name translates to “the flow of the Ping” — Ping being the river that runs through the center of Chiang Mai.
+Next, cross the river via the pedestrian bridge, locally called Kua Khaek (Indian Bridge), to reach Sai Ping Restaurant for dinner.
+The name translates to “the flow of the Ping”—Ping being the river that runs through the center of Chiang Mai.
 The restaurant sits right on the riverbank and serves beautifully presented traditional Northern Thai dishes made from local ingredients.
 Enjoy a sumptuous dinner accompanied by live music.

 To top off a great evening, head to the rooftop bar of the Meliá Hotel for a cocktail.